What is an Expense Policy?

 - Office expenses can’t exceed €30/month

 - Mobile subscriptions can’t exceed €40/month

 Expense management platforms are built to help companies automate their expense processes.
 Not only to improve the submission but also to automatically enforce expense policies.
-Submitted expenses are analyzed against T&E policies and instantly flagged or rejected if non-compliant.
+Submitted expenses are analysed against Travel & Expense policies and instantly flagged or rejected if non-compliant.

-By automating the control of expenses, it allows your users and approvers to immediately see the expenses that are out-of-policy and add an explanation or remove them altogether from their expenses list.
+Automating the control of expenses, it allows users and approvers to immediately see the expenses that are out-of-policy and add an explanation or remove them altogether from their expenses list.

 The way you present your policy is as important as its content.
-You can’t expect employees to read and remember an 8 pages’ word document.
+You can’t expect employees to read and remember an 8 page word document.

 Looking for an example of a T&E policy?
 Look no further and download our template.